tmtron/nx-10-lint-issue/README.md

-# nx workspace lint issue with .gitignore
+# nx workspace lint issue with .nxignore

-* in `libs\ui`
-  * create a file `.gitignore`
-    * file contents: `ignore.this`
+this is related to https://github.com/nrwl/nx/issues/3376

+nx-version `10.0.7`

-  * create a file `ignore.this` - content does not matter
+* in `libs\api-interfaces` there is a file `README.md`
-* now run `./node_modules/.bin/nx workspace-lint`, this will fail with:
+* when we run `nx workspace-lint` we should not get an error, because this file is listed in `.nxignore`
+* but we do get an error:
 ```
 >  NX   ERROR  The following file(s) do not belong to any projects:

-  - libs/api-interfaces/ignore.this
+  - libs/README.md

 ```
-* this is a bug, because files listed in the `.gitignore` file should be ignored